crossplatformkorea/cpk-ui/CONTRIBUTING.md

 ### Things to Keep in Mind

 > Only components in the `main` directory are published to `npm`.
 These are the components intended for production use.
 > When creating new components, please ensure you write `test code` for them.
-> Add `stories` in the `storybook` directory to showcase components.
-Users can easily see a [demo](https://ui.crossplatformkorea.com) of all components at a glance.
+> Add stories to the same directory (e.g., component.stories.tsx) to showcase components.
+This allows users to easily view a demo of all components at a glance.

 ## How to Contribute